Azi77ry/Ghala-Merchant-Payment-System/README.md

 - Line chart: Orders vs Revenue
 - Doughnut chart: Payment method usage
 - Pie chart: Paid vs Pending vs Failed

-## 🧪 Test Scenario

-1. Login as `merchant1`
-2. Configure a payment method under "Payment Settings"
-3. Go to "Orders" and create a test order
-4. Simulate payment on the order
-5. Return to "Dashboard" to view updated analytics

-## 📌 Notes

 - All data is stored in `merchant_data.json` (no external DB needed).
 - Payments are simulated asynchronously (status changes after ~3 seconds).